 - Select the boxes next to the apps you want to update or click “Select All.”

 That’s all it takes!
 I already rely on CleanMyMac X to handle other tasks, and now I can add app updates to the list.

 And the last way is to use Terminal

 The Terminal app isn’t particularly appealing, but it can do almost anything if you know the right commands.
 Updating apps is no different.

 - Open the Terminal app (you can type its name in the Launchpad)

 sudo softwareupdate -i -a

-Okay, these were my favourite ways to update apps on Mac.
-Hope you've found something useful here.
+Okay, these were my favorite ways to update apps on Mac.
+Hope you’ve found something useful here.